 In the event that you or your loved one does have an injury, then making sure it gets treated takes priority above all else, even if it doesn’t seem to be an especially serious one at first.
-Some types of injuries, such as a heavy blow to the abdomen or to the head, can prove more serious then they seem at first.
-Being seen by a medical profession straight after the accident happens also establishes an official record of your injuries which will help you prove your case later on.
+Some types of injuries, such as a heavy blow to the abdomen or to the head, can prove more serious than they seem at first.
+Being seen by a medical professional straight after the accident happens also establishes an official record of your injuries which will help you prove your case later on.

-Assuming you are able to, start taking photos.
+To support your boat accident compensation claim, and assuming you are able to, start taking photos.
 If not, get a friend, family member or a bystander to take photos for you.
 Take photos of where the accident happened, what caused it and take photos of your injury if possible.
 You also have the legal right to seek CCTV footage of the accident (if there are any CCTV cameras around.)
 If you put in an official request, then by law, the owner responsible for the ship has to make them available to you.
 You can find out information on how to do so here.

 Speak to anyone who witnessed the incident, get their contact details and ask them if they would be willing to give testimony to support your case.
 Lastly, as soon as you get the chance, you should write down and write up notes on what you can remember about the accident, down to the last detail when it is still fresh in your mind.

 You may be wondering how much you could receive for a boat accident claim.
 If so, you’ll find this section useful.
-There is no set amount of compensation that gets awarded to successful claimants; instead, the compensation is calculated in each case for the needs of the claimant.
+There is no set amount of compensation that gets awarded to successful claimants; instead, the boat accident compensation is calculated in each case for the needs of the claimant.
 It is decided based on the severity of the injuries that the claimant has suffered, the effect it has had on them physically, on their mental health, their ability to work and on the degree to which the claimant is expected to suffer from lasting or permanent symptoms.

 An accident on a boat or a ship could cause anything from minor cuts and bruises, which heal within a few days or weeks, to lifelong disability.
 In the event that the victim of the accident has been killed, then the victims loved ones can claim for any pain and suffering which the victim endured and for the bereavement they have experienced themselves.